 This leads me onto my next point – the vlogging (video blogging) phenomenon.

 For anybody who doesn’t know, I am a little bit obsessed with Youtube.
 My generation is the first to grow up consuming online media, and it’s an exciting time to be young.
 We no longer watch television, it’s all about ‘What I Eat Wednesdays’ and ‘What I Ate in a Day’.
 Sounds boring, but you must admit we’re all a tad voyeuristic.

 As it’s January, and we’re all promising to shape up, tone up and mix things up, I have decided to compile a guide for Veganuary.
 It’s a trend that is about giving up animal products to get you through this sluggish time of year.
 Of course, I don’t expect everyone to go completely cold turkey… you can simply make the most of our city’s plant-based independent eateries.

-Here are just a few of my favourite places to eat and vegan food vloggers throw in for good measure:
+Here are just a few of my favourite places to eat with my favourite vegan food vloggers throw in for good measure:

 Maray is an all-round Agent team favourite (We LOVE it) It does vegan and vegetarian food well, and even has something for my meat-loving friends.
 Plus, anything independent is a winner in my book.
 I highly recommend their ‘half a cauliflower’ that I think about daily, falafel, hummus, chips (obviously), sweet potato wedges…

 Maray also does Meat-free Mondays, something I’ll talk a bit more about later.